 - Waxed cord: this is an extremely reliable bypass tool for those little chain locks that you activate on the inside of a door.
 This is probably pretty low-likelihood and I could probably live with out it, but it takes up almost no space, so I’ve left it in.

-And then I’m left with just a couple, miscellaneous tools.
+And then I’m left with just a couple, miscellaneous tools to round out the generalist lockpicking kit.

 - Wafer lock jiggler: I’ve honestly never used this.
 It was given out at a course and since it’s nice and flat I threw it in my pick set.
 Maybe I’ll make a bit of an effort to use this guy.